AKROGIS/USGS-Topo-Processing/Readme.md

 [Initial Process Instructions](Initial_Process_Instructions.md) for details on how these files were initially collected and processed and any issues discovered.
 See [Update Instructions](Update_Instructions.md) for how they are maintained.
+See the [To Do list](ToDo.md) for additional ways to improve these data.

 *The master copy of the documents and scripts in this folder is at
 <https://github.com/AKROGIS/USGS-Topo-Processing>.
 The Github repository
-does not contain the PDF and GeoTIFF files nor the file geodatabases.*
+does not contain the PDF and GeoTIFF files nor the file geodatabases.
+The tools are designed to be run from a local clone of the repository, and not from the PDS, or a copy of the PDS.*

 **NOTE:** Most historic maps are in NAD27, while the current maps and the Indexes (footprints) are in NAD83.
 The Alaska transform is used to re-project